Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-For all of our allotaxonographs, we place 10 contour lines on each half of the histogram's diamond.
-These contour lines are evenly spaced not by height but are rather anchored to the bottom axes of the main histogram where they are evenly spaced in logarithmic space.
+\begin{textblock} \item For all of our allotaxonographs, we place 10 contour lines on each half of the histogram's diamond. \item These contour lines are evenly spaced not by height but \item are rather anchored to the bottom axes of the main histogram where they are evenly spaced in logarithmic space. \end{textblock}

-While it may appear that we have omitted annotations internal to the histogram for convenient purposes of visualizing the histogram more cleanly, our annotations are intentional.
-Because individual 2-grams internal to the histogram will never dominate standard divergences, highlighting them would be badly misleading~\cite{monroe2008a,kessler2017a}.
-For our allotaxonographs, the annotations along the bottom of the histogram potentially fall into this trap: `irretrievable that' and `were during', each appearing once overall, are just two examples of tens of thousands of such 2-gram hapax legomena.
-Such types may matter in aggregate but not individually.
+\begin{textblock} \item While it may appear that we have omitted annotations internal to the histogram for convenient purposes of visualizing the histogram more cleanly, our annotations are intentional. \item Because individual 2-grams internal to the histogram will never dominate standard divergences, highlighting them would be badly misleading~\cite{monroe2008a,kessler2017a}. \item For our allotaxonographs, the annotations along the bottom of the histogram potentially fall into this trap: \item `rejecting him' and `escape all', \item each appearing once overall, \item are just two examples of tens of thousands of 2-gram \textit{hapax legomena}. \item Such types may matter in aggregate but not individually. \end{textblock}

-Now, our allotaxonographs for probability-turbulence divergence must depart from those of rank-turbulence divergence because we have to accommodate instances of $\logten p$ when $p = 0$.
-For ranks, types with 0 counts in one system---exclusive types---are assigned a tied rank for last place, necessarily a finite number.
-Here, on a logarithmic scale our exclusive types would have to be located on one axis at $\logten p = -\infty$.
-We end the main histogram's domain for the lower value of $\logten p_{\elementsymbol,i}$ such that $\logten p_{\elementsymbol,i} > 0$.
-We then add lighter colored regions to the bottom of both sides of the histogram, and locate $\logten p_{\elementsymbol,i} = 0$ along their midlines.
-The transition is a discrete jump (we do not smoothly interpolate), and we connect the contour lines with a dotted line.
-As can be seen in Fig.~\ref{fig:probturbdiv.allotaxonometer9000-jane-austen}, the jump is increasingly clear for contour lines for lower values of $\probdivelement{3/4}$, nearer the histogram's vertical midline.
+\begin{textblock} \item Now, our allotaxonographs for probability-turbulence divergence must depart from those of rank-turbulence divergence because we have to accommodate instances of $\logten p$ when $p = 0$. \item For ranks, types with 0 counts in one system---exclusive types---are assigned a tied rank for last place, necessarily a finite number. \item Here, on a logarithmic scale our exclusive types would have to be located on one axis at $\logten p = -\infty$. \item We end the main histogram's domain for the lower value of \item $\logten p_{\elementsymbol,i}$ such that $p_{\elementsymbol,i} > 0$. \item We then add lighter-colored regions to the bottom of both sides of the histogram, and locate \item $p_{\elementsymbol,i} = 0$ \item along their midlines. \item The transition is a discrete jump (we do not smoothly interpolate), and we connect the contour lines with a dotted line. \end{textblock}